Buy International Travel Insurance Online

 List of Non-Schengen Non-EU Countries

-Of all the countries that belong to the continent of Europe, not all of them are a part of these two unions.
+Of all the countries that belong to the continent of Europe, not all of them are a part of the two unions - the European Union and the Schengen Zone.

-Below is the list of European countries which don’t belong in either the European Union or the Schengen Zone.
+Below is the list of European countries which don’t belong in either of the unions.

 Andorra Monaco**